AshwiniPerewar/AshwiniPerewar/README.md

 Full Stack Web Developer
 ------------------------

-I am a passionate full-stack developer with hands-on experience in HTML5, CSS3, Javascript, Chakra-UI, react, redux, Bootstrap, Mysql, GitHub, etc. I also have good knowledge of DSA and solved a significant number of questions related to an array, Linked list, stack, queue, Recursion, searching, and sorting algorithms.
+I am a passionate full-stack developer with hands-on experience in HTML5, CSS3, Javascript, Chakra-UI, react, redux, Bootstrap, Mysql, GitHub, etc. I have a good knowledge of DSA and solved a significant number of questions related to different Data Structures.

-* 🌍  I'm based in India
+* 🌍  I'm based in Maharashtra,India
 * ✉️  You can contact me at [ashwiniperewar411@gmail.com](mailto:ashwiniperewar411@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm learning MERN

 ### Skills